KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 ## Programming Your System

 After building the system, we can immediatley test and profile your work through a C-code program.
 We write CSR read and write commands to configure the accelerator.
 We provide a detailed tutorial in [Programming Your Design](./programming.md).
+We also provide some useful tools for debugging and profiling your design in [Other Tools](./other_tools.md).

 # General Directory Structure